neilk/HeartForth/README.md

 [PostScript](https://en.wikipedia.org/wiki/PostScript).
 They have
 this curious property of being streams of keywords with some data mixed in.
 Just like a block of Emoji.
 Once I realized I could match hearts to stack operators I knew I was onto something.
+The "revolving hearts" symbol practically suggests `swap`, and hearts have something to do with holding something close or remembering it.

 I originally tried implementing a new stack language in pure JavaScript, which was surprisingly easy to get started but surprisingly hard to do things like recursion well.
 So I decided to simply source-translate to an existing Forth implementation instead.